by Yay Padua-Olmedo

 The yawning gap between a man and a woman becomes really apparent when she becomes a mother.

-A mother has a capacity to endure sleepless nights, to nurse, cuddle and burp her newborn baby even through colicky or feverish episodes.
-Add to that her matter-of-fact attitude when it comes to changing stinky diapers—while the fathers gag at even the prospect of it.
+A mother has the capacity to endure sleepless nights, to nurse, cuddle and burp her newborn baby even through colicky or feverish episodes.
+Add to that her matter-of-fact attitude when it comes to changing stinky diapers—while the father’s gag at even the prospect of it.